HL7/fhir-for-fair/input/pagecontent/mimic.md

 </tbody>
 </table>

-#### **Lessons learned**
+#### Lessons learned

-Overall, using HL7 FHIR for expressing and distributing the data in MIMIC-ED improves the interoperability and reusability and poses some extra challenges in terms of findability and accessibility.
-Findability requires ample metadata that is offered in such a way that it can be harvested and indexed.
+Overall, the used implementation of HL7 FHIR for expressing and distributing MIMIC-ED data improves the interoperability and reusability and poses some extra challenges in terms of findability and accessibility.
+Findability requires ample metadata that is offered in such way it can be harvested and indexed.
 Some of the metadata that PhysioNet [publishes](https://physionet.org/content/mimic-iv-ed/1.0/) for MIMIC-ED became redundant, as all HL7 FHIR resources are self-descriptive.
 For instance, when using a MedicationStatement resource it is not necessary to seperately describe that there is data about medication consumed by a patient, as this information is captured in the definition and scope of the resource.
-Other metadata, such as author information, provenance, license, and access information, have to be captured in separete resources such as Library.
-Metadata discoverability in challenging when only using HL7 FHIR, as details on how to reach an HL7 FHIR server should be published outside of that server anyway.
+Other resource-level metadata, such as author information, provenance, license, and access information, have to be captured in separate resources such as Library.
+Metadata discoverability is challenging when only using HL7 FHIR, as details on how to reach an HL7 FHIR server should be published outside of that server anyway.
 Hence, it is recommended to keep an indexable, publicly available, page to expose such metadata.
 The PhysioNet repository is a good example here.
 Such a page would also be necessary to satisfy indicators RDA-A1-02M and RDA-A1-02D (manual access to (meta)data).
 In short:

   - To satisfy indicator RDA-F4-01M (metadata discoverability), using a separate public repository for certain metadata is recommended.